group-butler/GroupButler/README.md

 > • Set bot_api_key to the authentication token you received from the [BotFather](http://telegram.me/BotFather).
 >
 > • Set admin as your Telegram ID.
+You can set up a log group where error messages will be sent: this allows to split errors from user feedbacks
 >
-> • Set your bot channel 8if you have one) in config.lua, under "channel".
+> • Set your bot channel (if you have one) in config.lua, under "channel".
 >
 > • If it asks for the sudo password during the installation or after, insert it.